Float (money supply): Definition

 In cheque clearing, banks refer to 'bank float' and 'customer float'.
 'Bank float' is the time it takes to clear the item from the time it was deposited to the time the funds were credited to the depositing bank.
 'Customer float' is defined as the span from the time of the deposit to the time the funds are released for use by the depositor.
 The difference between the bank float and the customer float is called 'negative float'.

 Causes

 Anything that delays clearing a funds transfer can cause a float.
 Float is subject to random fluctuations yet creates large revenue stream for banks or like agents. (how?)
 Technical issues, legal issues or even inclement weather can cause float to increase.
 In December and January, increased volumes relative to holiday season increases the so-called 'holdover float'.
-A backlog of checks or other electronic transfer of cash from the weekend causes float to be high on Tuesdays, therefore causing a weekly trend.
-Also causes may be summarized as deliberately, inefficiency, logistical situation and compensation related mechanisms.
+A backlog of checks or other electronic transfer of cash from the weekend causes float to be high on Tuesdays, thereby causing a weekly trend.
+Causes of float include deliberate action, inefficiency, logistical situation, and compensation related mechanisms.